tvst/jsbuilder/README.md

-# jsbuilder — write JavaScript in Python
+# jsbuild — write JavaScript in Python

 Just annotate a Python function with `@js` and then call `str()` on it to get a fully-working JavaScript version of that function.